z5259552/infs2605/README.md

 7. Go to https://gluonhq.com/products/scene-builder/ - download and install **Scene Builder for Java 11**.

-8. Clone this repository (either using a Git client, or using the **Clown or download** button in the top right-corner of this page and then clicking **Download ZIP**.
-Open this repository in NetBeans 11.
+8. Clone this repository using **GitHub Desktop** (you installed this in step 2).
+Then open this repository in **Apache NetBeans 11**.
 You will see that it compiles to a working JavaFX app.

 ## Setup instructions for Windows